bhofstra/covid-19-text-analyses/README.md

 referencing to this Git.
 Use only for academic and educational purposes.
 The author hereby disclaims any and all representations, warranties, and responsibility with respect to these data and code.
-Copyright for the papers is with the respective authors.
+Copyright for the papers in the repositories is with the respective authors.
+Reliance on these data and code for medical advice or in commerce is strictly prohibited.